PratikBarhate/code-snippets/README.md

 _Some basic theory links and naive notes are in the directory_ [theory](https://github.com/Pratik-Barhate/code-snippets/tree/master/theory)

-#### python dependencies
-1. python - v3.6.3
-2. pandas - v0.21.0
-3. numpy - v1.13.3
-4. sklearn - v0.19.1

-#### scala dependencies
-1. JVM - 1.8+ (Java 8 or above)
-2. Maven - v3.5.2 (All other dependencies are already added in the pom, hence maven handles rest.)
-3. You need to install Apache Spark - v2.3.0 locally if you want to execute using `spark-submit` command.

 #### Codes in Python

 | Sr.No. | Algorithm                             | Type                     | Links                                              |